MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/approve-change-request-enterprise-mode-portal.md

 ## Next steps
 After an Approver approves the change request, it must be scheduled for inclusion in the production Enterprise Mode Site List.
-For the scheduling steps, see the [Schedule a production environment change using the Enterprise Mode Site List Portal](schedule-production-change-enterprise-mode-portal.md) topic.
+For the scheduling steps, see the [Schedule approved change requests for production using the Enterprise Mode Site List Portal](schedule-production-change-enterprise-mode-portal.md) topic.